Compute configuration reference

 Google service account

-To associate this compute resource with a Google service account using Google Identity, click Advanced Options and add your Google service account email address in the Google Service Account field.
+To associate this compute resource with a Google service account using Google Identity, click Advanced then Google service account and add your Google service account email address in the Google service account field.
 This value is used to authenticate with the GCS and BigQuery data sources.

 Important